1967

 An extraordinary Aon is Sophia, or wisdom, who is directly symbolised by the Blue Fairy.
 Sophia’s transgression involved her desire to reproduce without the consent of the light or her male Aon counterpart.
 Her offspring is described as an abortion, a flawed emanation known as the Demiurge, or the maker, or the architect, also identified as Yaldabaoth, which Gnostics equate with Yahweh.
 This perspective inverts the traditional creation story, characterising matter as evil and a product of a mutant birth.

-The concept of divine sparks is intrinsically linked to Cabala.
-In Cabalistic teachings, every human being is considered a fragmented portion, a tiny spark of God, and when these individual sparks unite, they collectively form God, an idea related to Adam Kadmon.
+The concept of divine sparks is intrinsically linked to Kabbalah.
+In Kabbalism teachings, every human being is considered a fragmented portion, a tiny spark of God, and when these individual sparks unite, they collectively form God, an idea related to Adam Kadmon.
 This implies that the more individual lights merge, the greater the manifestation of divine presence.

-Pinocchio’s journey is also understood as a Fool’s Journey, a concept originating from tarot decks.
+Pinocchio’s journey is also the Fool’s Journey, a concept originating from tarot decks.
 The Fool card, depicting a figure about to walk off a cliff, is highly emblematic of Pinocchio’s initial state.
 Tarot itself, or Trochi, has its roots in Italy.
 Pinocchio's progression towards becoming a perfect Ashlar is a Freemasonic aspiration.

 The progression of Pinocchio’s story, from an occult perspective, functions as an initiatory path, revealing esoteric principles through its events and character development.